The Easy Hack I Use to Make Failure Fun

 Basically, my trick to handle rejection is to think of my journey as if it were a football game.
 For example, I apply for three jobs in three days and then, I give myself a breather.
 In my mind, I punt it away.

 Why This Works

 It’s a fun, silly way NOT to see my journey as a string of endless rejections.
 It can mean using a 3 days on and one day off schedule just to give yourself a little break.
-It could mean getting a treat after three consistent times.
+One way to employ this trick to give yourself a treat after three consistent and hard-effort tries.

 If I get an acceptance along the way, I keep on trucking along!
 To me it’s like I got that first down.
 I hold that acceptance in my mind and reset the counter.
 It makes me feel like I’m advancing towards my goals even if the win is a little bit trivial at times.